sousadiego11/markings-frontend/README.md

 # Front-end App that consumes external API ( WIP )

-This project was built using ReactJS and Mapbox(react-map-gl).
+This project was built using ReactJS and React-map-gl.

 ## Installation ✨